 Figure 1: Graphics scenario for ICT escape room

-ICT escape room does not need big space; small corner in the classroom is enough, as Figure 2.
+ICT escape room does not need big space; small corner in the classroom is enough, as shown on Figure 2.
 We designed the room to be very similar to the usual setting in the classroom.
 There are two computers, one stationary PC and one laptop.
 PC has connection to the internet using Ethernet cable but no wireless capability.
-Laptop on other hand has disabled Ethernet port and it is not connected to the internet, but has wireless capability.
+Laptop on other hand has disabled Ethernet port and it is not connected to the internet but has wireless capability.
 There is also wireless router on the table and around the computer corner there are scattered some objects (on the wall; on computer screen; in the name of the files …) with previously mentioned clues and distractors (3D glasses, broken USB key, etc.) that are there to confuse participants but don’t have any role in the scenario.

 Figure 2: A 3m x 3m setting is enough to prepare ICT escape room

-Clues can be found in around the setting as well on the computers, participants just need to look carefully.
+Clues can be found around the setting as well on the computers, participants just need to look carefully.
 Two clues are presented on Figure 3.

 Figure 3: Different clues are displayed around the working area

-Next we describe different topics that we included in our ICT escape room.
+Next, we describe different topics that we included in our ICT escape room.

 Background story for the ICT escape room design

 Every escape room needs a background story, which gives context.
-Participant(s) (up to three) who enter the ICT escape room get the initial story that gives him a clue how to start.
+Participant(s) (up to three) who enter the ICT escape room get the initial story that gives him or them a clue how to start.
 During the process of solving the puzzles in the ICT escape-room, new stories with the clues are uncovered.
 Uncovering new clues determine the stages where the participant(s) are in the scenario (see Figure 1).

 Hardware topics

 Most common problems that teachers encounter in the classrooms are related to the power plugs.
-We have prepared the computer and unplugged it from the power line (as students sometimes do that to teachers).
+We have prepared the computer and unplugged it from the power line (as students sometimes do to teachers).
 The first task that the participants need to solve is to find the power cord and plug it to the stationary computer to power it up.

-Powering the laptop up, the second problem arose; the laptop is protected with the password.
+Powering the laptop up, the second problem arises; the laptop is protected with the password.
 In general, this is the situation in most of the classrooms and the password is somewhere to be found.
 In our case, the password for laptop is displayed on the background image of the stationary computer.
 If participant wants to enter arbitrary password on the laptop, the hint points him to the stationary computer.

 At the end of scenario, we have additional hardware task where participants need to connect laptop to the TV and set up the projection.